microsoft/MixedRealityToolkit-Unity/Documentation/MRTKNuGetPackage.md

 Since the NuGet package contains the compiled binaries instead of scripts, this has two major advantages:

 - Reduced compilation time
-- Considerably fewer C# Project files in Visual Studio
+- Considerably C# Project files in Visual Studio

 ### Debugging Mixed Reality Toolkit